On this page you find information about the role of the Dutch Inspectorate of Education in curriculum development, data bases and examinations.

 The Inspectorate has no tasks in curriculum development.
-The Netherlands Institute for Curriculum Development is in charge for the development of proposals for the government for new attainment targets or other curricular sets; and for the development of curricular materials for (groups of) schools.
+The Netherlands Institute for Curriculum Development is in charge of the development of proposals for the government for new attainment targets or other curricular sets; and for the development of curricular materials for (groups of) schools.
 But incidentally it happens that specialist inspectors take part in working groups as advisers, in particular in the aftermath of a thematic inspection at national level in a certain curricular domain.

 The Inspectorate only develops databases for its own use and for the use of the Ministry of Education.
 On request, certain data can be made available to others.